zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2012/my_english_teacher.md

 Would that I could go back to my integrated mother school to seek her, to tell her and to express my gratitude to her.
 For her mighty motivation, for her optimistic emotion and for her ever-lasting words after June 9.

+Note: free wind is the penname of me.